cloudflare/cloudflare-docs/content/workers/platform/bindings/_index.md

 ## Configuration

-Bindings can be configured one of two ways:
+Bindings can be configured by one of two ways:

 * Updating your project's [`wrangler.toml` file](/workers/wrangler/configuration/#bindings).
 * Logging in to the [Cloudflare dashboard](https://dash.cloudflare.com) > Account Home > **Workers** > your **Worker** > **Settings**> **Variables**.